KenPainter/GenLogic/docs/20-schema-syntax/30-indexes-and-constraints.md

 # Indexes and Unique Constraints

-GenLogic supports defining composite indexes and unique constraints on your tables.
+GenLogic supports defining indexes and unique constraints for multi-column combinations.

 ## Indexes

-Create non-unique indexes for query performance:
+Create indexes using the `indexes` section:

 ```yaml
 tables: